 Acts of the Senedd and Acts of the UK Parliament enable Welsh Ministers to make more detailed legislation, known as secondary or subordinate legislation.

-The affirmative procedure
+The approval procedure

-The negative procedure
+The confirmation procedure

 Bills